Morecambe Bay, UK

 LNG will be received offshore by the FSRU, stored, regasified onboard, and the processed gas will be transferred onshore via a subsea pipeline to an interconnection with the national grid.

 The FSRU vessel will be connected to the subsea pipeline using submerged turret-loading technology.
-Ship-to-ship LNG transfers may be used for loading the FSRU that may be moored for a long periods.
+Ship-to-ship LNG transfers may be used for loading the FSRU that may be moored for a long period.

 The unloading buoys used for the project are designed by Advanced Production and Loading (APL) and are commonly known as Submerged Turret Loading™ (STL).